Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Critical Analysis of Majority and Dissenting Opinions in Janhit Abhiyan (2022)

 According to majority justices, individuals facing economic deprivation is a reasonable classification as a class.
 This point is agreed upon by the dissenting justices as well.
 The majority justices, however, further refine this class by excluding the socially and educationally disadvantaged classes.
-This is where the fundamental difference lays between the majority justices and dissenting justices.
-In Section \ref{sec:doublebenefits} we have presented the main and technical justification of this exclusion from the perspective of the majority justices.
+This is where the fundamental difference lies between the majority justices and dissenting justices.
+In Section \ref{sec:doublebenefits}, we presented the main, albeit flawed, technical justification of this exclusion from the perspective of the majority justices.
 A second justification is offered by the majority justices based on the principle of justice, where they argue that ``treating unequals as equals would as well offend the doctrine of equality.''
-According to this argument, individuals from the socially and educationally disadvantaged classes are different than individuals from the upper classes, therefore economically deprived members of the two groups are also different, and consequently the two groups have to be treated differently.
-But what does the phrase ``unequals cannot be treated equally'' mean here?
+According to this argument, individuals from the socially and educationally disadvantaged classes are different from individuals from the upper classes, therefore economically deprived members of the two groups are also different, and consequently the two groups have to be treated differently.
+But what does the phrase ``unequals cannot be treated equally'' exactly mean in this context?
 Does it allow for treating disadvantaged groups worse than advantaged groups?
 We are fairly confident that this is not what is intended in the constitution by the principle of equity.
-Clearly ``unequals cannot be treated equally'' must mean those that are disadvantaged must be treated better.
-But, if that is the correct interpretation, than a major violation of this principle is enabled by the exclusion of socially and educationally disadvantaged classes from EWS reservations.
+Clearly ``unequals cannot be treated equally'' must mean that disadvantaged individuals should be treated better.
+This interpretation is the basis of our axiom of ``compliance with the Equality Principle'' as formulated in Definition \ref{axiom:equality-code}.